Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 for any mesh cell $K\in\calT_h^{}$ having a node on $\partial\Omega$.
 Except for cases where these mesh cells form a strip along the boundary of an approximately constant width, the definition \eqref{eq:mh_bnd} is used also for mesh cells whose all nodes are connected by edges to nodes on $\partial\Omega$.
 The choice \eqref{eq:mh_bnd} suppresses the influence of the Dirichlet boundary condition on the approximate solution inside $\Omega$, which may be important if $K$ lies in the numerical boundary layer.

 If $\bb_K\in{\rm EZ}_1$, $\bb_K\cdot\nabla u_h|_K^{}=0$ and \eqref{eq:mh_bnd} is not used, then one sets

 Finally, one sets $C^K_{1}=C^K_{2}=C^K_{3}=0$ if $\bb_K=\boldsymbol0$.

-Although the system matrix of \eqref{eq:mh_discr} is in general not of non-negative type, one can prove that, for weakly acute meshes, the solution vector solves a linear system of the form \eqref{system-1}--\eqref{system-2} with a non-singular matrix of non-negative type, which implies that the solution of the Mizukami--Hughes method satisfies local and global DMPs.
+Although the system matrix of \eqref{eq:mh_discr} is in general not of non-negative type, one can prove that, for meshes of XZ-type, the solution vector solves a linear system of the form \eqref{system-1}--\eqref{system-2} with a non-singular matrix of non-negative type, which implies that the solution of the Mizukami--Hughes method satisfies local and global DMPs.

-\begin{theorem}[Matrix of non-negative type for the Mizukami--Hughes method] Let the triangulation $\calT_h^{}$ be weakly acute.
-Then the solution of the Mizukami--Hughes method \eqref{eq:mh_discr} satisfies a linear system of the type \eqref{system-1}--\eqref{system-2} with $f_i=(f,{\widetilde\phi}_i)$, $i=1,\dots,M$, and $g_{i-M}=g(\bx_i)$, $i=M+1,\dots,N$, such that the corresponding system matrix $\bbA$ given in \eqref{system-matrix} is of non-negative type and its block $\bbA_I$ is invertible. \end{theorem}
+\begin{theorem}[Matrix of non-negative type for the Mizukami--Hughes method] Let the mesh $\calT_h^{}$ be of XZ-type.
+Then the solution of the Mizukami--Hughes method \eqref{eq:mh_discr} satisfies a linear system of the type \eqref{system-1}--\eqref{system-2} with $f_i=(f,{\widetilde\phi}_i)$, $i=1,\dots,M$, and $g_{i-M}=g(\bx_i)$, $i=M+1,\dots,N$, such that the corresponding system matrix $\bbA$ given in \eqref{system-matrix} is of non-negative type and its block $\bbAI$ is invertible. \end{theorem}

 \begin{proof} Let $\bu$ be the coefficient vector corresponding to the solution of \eqref{eq:mh_discr}.
 We shall show that, for any $K\in\calT_h^{}$, there is a matrix $\MHTAK$ of non-negative type such that